United States Declaration of Independence: 20th century and later

-The Declaration was chosen to be the first digitized text (1971).
+The Declaration was one of the first texts to be made into an ebook (1971).

 The Memorial to the 56 Signers of the Declaration of Independence was dedicated in 1984 in Constitution Gardens on the National Mall in Washington, D.C., where the signatures of all the original signers are carved in stone with their names, places of residence, and occupations.

 The new One World Trade Center building in New York City (2014) is 1776 feet high to symbolize the year that the Declaration of Independence was signed.

 Popular culture

-The adoption of the Declaration of Independence was dramatized in the 1969 Tony Award-winning musical 1776 and the 1972 film version, as well as in the 2008 television miniseries John Adams.
+The adoption of the Declaration of Independence was dramatized in the 1938 Academy Award-winning short film Declaration of Independence, the 1969 Tony Award-winning musical 1776, the 1972 film version, and the 2008 television miniseries John Adams.
 In 1970, The 5th Dimension recorded the opening of the Declaration on their album Portrait in the song "Declaration".
+It was first performed on the Ed Sullivan Show on December 7, 1969, and it was taken as a song of protest by some opposed to the Vietnam War.

+The original handwritten and signed Declaration of Independence is a plot device in the 2004 American film National Treasure.

+Fallout 3 involves a quest where the playable character acquires the Declaration of Independence from the National Archives.
+The player is tasked with bringing the document back to a history lover who wants to reclaim pieces of America following a nuclear war.

-It was first performed on the Ed Sullivan Show on December 7, 1969, and it was taken as a song of protest against the Vietnam War.
-The Declaration of Independence is a plot device in the 2004 American film National Treasure.
-After the 2009 death of radio broadcaster Paul Harvey, Focus Today aired a "clip" of Harvey speaking about the lives of all the signers of the Declaration of Independence.
+After the 2009 death of radio broadcaster Paul Harvey, Focus Today aired a clip of Harvey speaking about the lives of all the signers of the Declaration of Independence.